Subhadeep Datta logo

 Debouncing is a programming technique that ensures a function runs only after a specific period of inactivity.

-For example, you can set a 300ms debounce delay.
+For example, set a 300ms debounce delay.
 If the user types continuously, the function won't execute until they pause for at least 300ms.

 🧠 How Debouncing Helps Search